byu-cs324/byu-cs324/01d-hw-strings-io-env/README.md

      `s3`; `s2` and `s3`.
 In each case, print "s1 == s2" (replacing the
      variable names, as appropriate) on its own line if the values are equal.

-     *Based on the output, which of arrays/strings have equal content (i.e., the values of the bytes they point to are the same) and why?* (Hint: Your answer should be consistent with the answer for question 13).
+     *Based on the output, which arrays/strings have equal content (i.e., the values of the bytes they point to are the same) and why?* (Hint: Your answer should be consistent with the answer for question 13).